Sleepw4lker/PSCertificateEnrollment/README.md

     - [Simple Certificate Enrollment Protocol (SCEP)](https://datatracker.ietf.org/doc/html/rfc8894)
     - [Enrollment over Secure Transport (EST)](https://datatracker.ietf.org/doc/html/rfc7030)
 - Signing a Certificate Request with an Enrollment Agent Certificate prior to Submission to a Certification Authority
-- Installing issued Certificates after the Certificate Request has been approved by a Certificartion Authority
+- Installing issued Certificates after the Certificate Request has been approved by a Certification Authority
 - Identifying and configuring the Remote Desktop Session Host Certificate of a machine

 It is (mainly) intended for Client-Side Tasks inside the Microsoft PKI Ecosystem and is built out of pure PowerShell Script Code (using .NET and Win32 API).
 No wrapping of any `certutil` or `openssl` commands.
 No additional binary Code (e.g. a DLL etc.) necessary to deploy.
+I mainly use the module for testing PKI protocol implementations as well as certificate authority deployments.

+> PSCertificateenrollment can also be used as a Penetration testing tool, e.g. for deployments using [Microsoft Network Device Enrollment Service (NDES)](https://www.gradenegger.eu/en/from-zero-to-enterprise-administrator-through-the-network-device-registration-service-ndes/) or to [directly sign certificates bypassing the certification authority service](https://www.gradenegger.eu/en/signing-certificates-bypassing-the-certification-authority/).

 > For securing a Microsoft Certification Authority, take a look at the [Tame My Certs policy module for Active Directory Certificate Services](https://github.com/Sleepw4lker/TameMyCerts).